X icon white, transparent background.

 • Quick and simple check-ins It’s challenging to get updates during group meetings when there are many people involved; some speak more than others, and individual updates can lead to tangents.
 1:1s make the check-in process fast and focused.

-• Chance for private discussions Meeting one on one gives reports the chance to share their opinions in a safe environment and discuss sensitive topics like compensation and promotion reviews
+• Chance for private discussions Meeting one-on-one gives reports the chance to share their opinions in a safe environment and discuss sensitive topics like compensation and promotion reviews

 • Build empathetic work relationships Giving people your full attention shows your investment in them and helps you build trust.